MIXED MEDIA

 South China Sea

 A large-scale mixed media installation exploring the South China Sea conflict through the lens of public naivety.
-Presented as a detective board, the piece draws on cyanotypes, photograms, coffee-aged maps, and original photography to connect geopolitics to lived experience.
+Presented as a detective board, it connects geopolitics to lived experience through cyanotypes, photograms, coffee-aged maps, and original photography.

 MY ROLE_